The 1904 World’s Fair Society has monthly membership meetings with programs on various topics relating to the Fair.

 The meetings are always well attended with people very knowledgeable about the fair.
 Please feel free to attend and ask questions.
 Visitors are always welcome.

-The Society will celebrate summertime with our annual picnic ON THE FAIRGROUNDS.
+The 2025 picnic has been rescheduled to October.
 The Society will provide hot dogs, iced tea and ice cream, and members are asked to bring a side dish or dessert to share.

 We’ll have a great lunch (of course), and play a fun group game.
 There will also be a “World’s Fair Memorabilia Auction” of donated memorabilia and by members.
 Members are urged to bring a few Fair items to sell or be auctioned (a minimum price can be set); a portion of those auction proceeds may be donated to the Society.
 We will also auction several 1904 Fair memorabilia items which have been donated to the Society.
 Some items may be sold via a silent auction, and some items may be selected to be sold in a ‘live’ auction, going to the highest bidder.
 Since members can also sell or auction a few items of their own, start surveying your collections for possible items to "downsize"!